jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Home Hub/Index settings.md

 ## Tabs

-- Tabs are properties used to build your navigation bar that displays at the bottom of the Home Hub.&#x20;
+- Tabs are properties used to build your navigation bar that displays at the bottom of the Home Hub.
 - You can configure multiple tabs.
 The first four tabs are displayed in the Home Hub bottom navigation.
 Additional tabs appear when the *More* (ellipsis) button is tapped.
 - Each tab is associated with a jig that is displayed when pressed.
 The first tab by default displays when the app is opened.
-- Setting the [grid]() jig as the first tab's jig creates a visually appealing and easy-to-navigate home screen. &#x20;
+- Setting the [grid]() jig as the first tab's jig creates a visually appealing and easy-to-navigate home screen.

 | ### Core Structure | ****                                                                             |
 | ------------------ | -------------------------------------------------------------------------------- |